easy-graph/easy-graph.github.io/docs/_sources/hypergraph.rst.txt

 Examples
 +++++++++++++

-We briefly introduce the fundamental properties, basic operations, and node classification task on hypergraph with **EasyGraph**.
+We provide a brief introduction to the fundamental properties, basic operations, and node classification tasks on hypergraph using **EasyGraph**.

-Basic Properties and Operation of Hypergraph
+Basic Properties and Operations of Hypergraph
 -------------------------

-The related source code can refer to - `Link <https://github.com/easy-graph/Easy-Graph/blob/pybind11/easygraph/classes/hypergraph.py>`_
+Please refer to the related source code `here <https://github.com/easy-graph/Easy-Graph/blob/pybind11/easygraph/classes/hypergraph.py>`_.

 .. important::

-    The nodes in our eg.Hypergraph numbered from 0 to n - 1 (n is the number of nodes).
-Meanwhile, each hyperedge in the hypergraph is an unordered set of vertices, which means that ``(0, 1, 2)``, ``(0, 2, 1)``, and ``(2, 1, 0)`` are all the same hyperedge.
+    The nodes in our eg.Hypergraph are numbered from 0 to n - 1 (where n is the number of nodes).
+Each hyperedge in the hypergraph is represented as an unordered set of vertices.
+Therefore, hyperedges such as ``(0, 1, 2)``, ``(0, 2, 1)``, and ``(2, 1, 0)`` are considered identical.

 .. code-block:: python